Traumatic Brain Injuries

 Victims of cases involving gross negligence can also seek punitive damages.
 Punitive damages don’t affect the amount of economic and non-economic damages victims receive.
 Juries award punitive damages to punish defendants guilty of gross negligence.

 Catastrophic injury lawyers understand how traumatic and life-altering a severe injury can be.
-At Bachus & Schanker, we have a Victim’s Advocate Team.
+At Bachus & Schanker, we have a Victim’s Advocate team.
 Our team works with victims of crimes and catastrophic injuries.
 This team uses their background in law enforcement and the justice system to investigate cases and find relevant evidence.
-The team also works directly with our clients, answering questions and helping them get financial aid while waiting for their cases to be resolved.
+The team also works directly with our clients, answering questions and helping them get financial aid, while waiting for their cases to be resolved.

 Suffering a traumatic brain injury is devastating.
 You shouldn’t be a victim of the legal system as well.
 Our team is here to explain your rights and fight for you to receive justice after your TBI.